-This still left the unanswered questions of who was my father and who was Rose-Marie’s?
+This still left the unanswered questions of who was my father and who was Rose-Marie’s.
 There was every reason to believe that Marguerite’s statements were true after I took a paternal DNA test, which indicated that my father was not French but was of British descent.

 The proof came in March 2021 when the website MyHeritage identified a close DNA match for me with a man named Robert James from Wales.
 The name ‘James’ and further research pointed to only one conclusion - that Jim James was not my stepdad but was in fact, my true biological father!
 The pieces all began to fall into place.

 Robert James and I are second cousins, which means that we share a common great-grandfather.
 Working with information from Robert’s daughter, Gay and I discovered that the common denominator is William John James (1863 – 1940).
 William had a son named Rees T. James, born in 1875.
 Jim’s birth certificate names Rees T. James as his father.
-His mother was Mary Ann Thomas, born 1876.
+His mother was Mary Ann Thomas, born in 1876.
 Their death dates are currently unknown.
 The name ‘James’ is extremely common in South Wales, but this particular family was from Glamorgan.

-It would have made no difference to me whether Jim was my farther or not.
+It would have made no difference to me whether Jim was my father or not.
 He was a really nice guy who taught me a lot about making the most of life and of myself, and he was always there to help me if I needed a hand.
 I never heard him complain, even when he lost a finger in an accident at work when I was young, he didn’t let that change his outlook on life.
 In later years he lost a leg due to developing Gangrene, but he never moaned or complained.
 I would take him out in his wheelchair, and he would talk about his life and what he had done, and we would discuss what was happening in the world.
 Later he developed stomach cancer and in 1982, during the time of the Falklands War, he died.
-I was more than happy to learn that he was my real farther.
+I was more than happy to learn that he was my real father.

-That still left the mystery as to why my mother told Rose-Marie and I that Jim was not our biological father.
+That still left the mystery as to why my mother told Rose-Marie and me that Jim was not our biological father.
 It would be easy to condemn her but Gay and I believe that she did it all to protect Rose-Marie and me.
-Given the attitudes in the mid-20th century toward illegitimate birth, it is understandable that our mum wanted to hide our true parentage for our sakes.
-In the culture of the 1960’s, growing up a ‘bastard’ was a very shameful thing.
+Given the attitudes in the mid-20th century toward illegitimate birth, it is understandable that our mum wanted to hide our true parentage for our sake.
+In the culture of the 1960s, growing up a ‘bastard’ was a very shameful thing.
 Perhaps she wanted to protect us from the derision and prejudice that we would have experienced.
 This is also an explanation for why Marie and Jim didn’t legally marry after her divorce from Pierre Gatepain because everyone they knew thought that they were already married.

 For over 50 years, I believed that I was the son of an English Catholic woman and a Frenchman.
-Instead, DNA has proved that my mother was 100% Ashkenazy Jew, born in the Jewish ghetto of Whitechapel, London, and that my father was Welsh.
+Instead, DNA has proved that my mother was 100% Ashkenazy Jew, born in the Jewish ghetto of Whitechapel, London and that my father was Welsh.
 What a revelation!
 Rose-Marie’s son Damian’s DNA tests will ultimately prove whether Jim James was also father to Rose-Marie or if Marguerite was right and there was another allied soldier in Marie’s past.